-- Elementary schools shall provide at least one daily recess period. - Physical education classes shall not be withheld from students for classroom misbehavior or for such remedial work as interventions, tutoring, instrument lessons or academic make-up work. - Recess shall not be withheld from students for classroom misbehavior or for such remedial work as interventions, tutoring, instrument lessons or academic make-up work, except in the case of misbehavior that occurs during recess. - Physical education courses shall include individual activities as well as competitive and non-competitive team sports to encourage life-long physical activity. - Adequate equipment shall be available for all students to participate in physical education classes. - Schools shall provide a physical environment that is safe and meets the needs of all students. - Information shall be provided to families to help them incorporate physical activity into their children's lives. - Schools shall provide physical activity programs for students outside of the normal school day. - Schools shall encourage families and community members to help institute programs that support physical activity. - Refer also to the District's Student Handbook for more information regarding recess.
+- Elementary schools shall provide at least one daily recess period. - Physical education shall not be withheld from students for such remedial work as interventions, tutoring and other academic work, or for instrument lessons.11/13/18 - Recess shall not be withheld from students for classroom misbehavior or for such remedial work as interventions, tutoring, instrument lessons or academic make-up work.
+If however, a student's behavior in any class is judged to present an imminent safety, health or welfare concern to him/herself, other students or staff members, and/or is in violation of the District's Code of Conduct, a principal or designated administrator may temporarily withhold recess from the student.
+In such cases, the Code of Discipline will be followed, parents or guardians will be notified, and a plan to address behavioral concerns developed.
+11/13/18 - Physical education courses shall include individual activities as well as competitive and non-competitive team sports to encourage life-long physical activity. - Adequate equipment shall be available for all students to participate in physical education classes. - Schools shall provide a physical environment that is safe and meets the needs of all students. - Information shall be provided to families to help them incorporate physical activity into their children's lives. - Schools shall provide physical activity programs for students outside of the normal school day. - Schools shall encourage families and community members to help institute programs that support physical activity. - Refer also to the District's Student Handbook for more information regarding recess.